null

 Why do cloth diapers need two wash cycles?

-Cloth diapers need two wash cycles because the first cycle removes surface soil and waste, while the second cycle performs deeper cleaning of the absorbent layers.
+Cloth diapers need two wash cycles because the first removes surface soil and waste, while the second performs deeper cleaning of the absorbent layers.

 Why do cloth diapers smell after washing?

-Cloth diapers usually smell after washing when residues remain trapped inside absorbent fibers because of insufficient detergent, weak agitation, or inadequate wash time.
+Cloth diapers usually smell after washing when residue remains trapped inside absorbent fibers because of insufficient detergent, weak agitation, or inadequate wash time.

 What removes urine smell from cloth diapers?